Why iPhone and Pixel cameras are so damn good: Computational photography

 •See All

-Discuss: Why Pixel 4 and iPhone 11 cameras are so damn good
+Discuss: Computational photography: Why Google says its Pixel 4 camera will be so damn good

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.